Mayank0875/DSA-Problem/P34/problem22/problem.md

 ## Title

-Median of Matrix Products
+Table Multiplication

 ## Slug

-median-matrix-products
+table-multiplication

+## Difficulty

+Medium

 ## Description

-Given an odd integer n, consider the n * n multiplication table where the element at row i and column j is i * j (with i, j from 1 to n).

-Find the median of all n^2 elements in this table.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, the 3 * 3 multiplication table is:
+For example, the 3 * 3 multiplication table is as follows:
     [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The elements sorted are [1,2,2,3,3,4,6,6,9].
-The median (the middle element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples